When a piece of content goes viral, there’s no magic or luck involved.

 In other words, the more emotionally stirred up someone gets, the more likely they are to share.

-And Dr. Berger found that 3 specific emotions — awe, surprise and anger — stimulated the most shares.
+And Dr. Berger found that 3 specific positive emotions — awe, surprise and anger — stimulated the most shares.

 Here’s a real-world example of a post that presses all three of these emotional buttons: